Jingzi2020/CEE498_2020_G1/manuscript.md

 |*Epochs in Jingzi’s model will be stopped when loss reached the minimum. <!-- $colspan="6" --> | | | | | |
 Table: The Overview of Our Models
 {#tbl:our-models}

-*Epochs in Jingzi’s model will be stopped when loss reached the minimum.

 The evaluation of the models’ performances are based on the root mean squared error(RMSE) between the test data and predictions.
 The equation of RMSE is shown in equation @eq:rmse .